rathorer/javascript-app-seed/README.md

  It will install the dev dependencies and create the node_module folder
 3. run npm start
- It will start the app, if browser doesn't open automatically, visit http://localhost:9966/ In case you see this error:
+ It will start the app, if browser doesn't open automatically, visit http://localhost:9966/

+In case you see this error:
 Error: Could not find a suitable bundler!

-Just install browserify globally (below link).
+Just install browserify globally: npm install -g browserify

+refer below link:
 https://github.com/chrisdickinson/beefy/issues/70